Is Your Diffusion Sampler Actually Correct? A Sampler-Centric Evaluation of Discrete Diffusion Language Models: Introduction

-This raises a fundamental evaluation problem: standard metrics conflate two distinct sources of error for dLLMs: \begin{itemize} \item \textbf{Model approximation error:} the learned denoiser $p_\theta(\cdot \mid x_t)$ deviates from the true posterior due to limited capacity, optimization constraints, or insufficient training. \item \textbf{Sampling Dynamics Error:} introduced by the generation procedure itself, such as conditional independence assumptions in parallel decoding or discretization errors from finite time steps. \end{itemize}
+As a result, standard metrics conflate two distinct sources of error that are separable only for dLLMs: \begin{itemize} \item \textbf{Model approximation error:} the learned denoiser $p_\theta(x_0 \mid z_t)$ deviates from the true posterior $p_0(x_0 \mid z_t)$ due to limited capacity, optimization constraints, or insufficient training. \item \textbf{Sampling Dynamics Error:} introduced by the generation procedure itself, such as conditional independence assumptions in parallel decoding or discretization errors from finite time steps. \end{itemize}

-Evaluation metrics that observe only final outputs conflate model-approximation and sampling errors, making this separation difficult when the denoiser is learned and the ground-truth posterior is unavailable.
+Yet existing metrics, observing only final outputs, offer no means to attribute generation error to either source, leaving the sampler's contribution systematically unexamined.

 To address this, we propose an \textbf{oracle evaluation framework} that eliminates model approximation error by construction.
 We define the data distribution as a discrete Markov chain, for which exact posteriors under partial observations can be computed using a Hidden Markov Model (HMM).
 Replacing learned denoisers with this oracle isolates sampling dynamics as the sole source of distributional deviation, enabling controlled comparison across sampler designs.